Roth IRA Eligibility Calculator

 Frequently Asked Questions

-A Roth IRA is a retirement account where you contribute after-tax dollars.
+A Roth IRA is a retirement account funded with after-tax dollars.
 Your money grows tax-free, and qualified withdrawals in retirement are completely tax-free.
-Unlike traditional IRAs, there are no required minimum distributions (RMDs) during your lifetime.
+Unlike traditional IRAs, there are no required minimum distributions (RMDs) during your lifetime, making it a powerful estate planning tool.